forthy42/net2o/wiki/get-it.md

 searched if you don't have that list, then Gforth fails to install the “`gforth-common`” part.

+If your Debian is too old to support `signed-by`, you can import the key the traditional way:

     wget -O - https://net2o.de/bernd@net2o.de-yubikey.pgp.asc | apt-key add -

+And then fetch the repository and install

     apt update
     apt install net2o-gui
     exit